Permafrost/TundraTN/README.md

       If a `$concurrency` <= 1 is specified, tasks will be processed sequentially on the main thread.

+    * `$ordered?` is an optional boolean flag which when true processes tasks in ascending task creation order.
+This flag is only applicable when `$concurrency` is set to 1.
+Defaults to false, if not specified.

+      Failed tasks are either retried as per the retry settings on the receiver's profile, or a default of 127 times if no retry settings are specified on the receiver's profile.

+      Once all retries for a task have failed, it is considered exhausted.
+The exhausted task's retry count is reset to 0, the task is requeued, and the queue is suspended, requiring manual intervention is to resolve the queue processing errors.

   * Outputs:
     * `queue` is the name of the Trading Networks queue from which tasks were dequeued and processed.